nodejs/nodejs.dev/src/documentation/0012-node-cli-args/index.md

 It exposes an `argv` property, which is an array that contains all the command line invocation arguments.

-The first argument is the full path of the `node` command.
+The first element is the full path of the `node` command.

 The second element is the full path of the file being executed.